 Auschwitz-Birkenau Museum

-Once you arrive at Auschwitz, the Auschwitz-Birkenau Museum is the primary site to visit.
-It is important to note that the museum is located in two separate parts: Auschwitz I and Auschwitz II-Birkenau.
+Upon reaching Auschwitz the only place that visitors should visit is the Auschwitz-Birkenau Museum.
+It is important to note that the museum is located in two separate parts: There was Auschwitz I and Auschwitz II-Birkenau.

 Table of Contents